Online Teaching Resources and Lesson Plans

 - African Studies Resources for K-12 Educators – Compiled by Marion Frank-Wilson, IU Librarian for African Studies

 - Childhood in Africa: An Interdisciplinary Journal – a peer-reviewed, open access journal publication by the Institute for the African Child at Ohio University

 - React and Respond: The Phenomenon of Kony 2012 - written on behalf of the Outreach Council of the African Studies Association

-- Talking about "Tribe:" Moving from Stereotypes to Analysis – short article on the problems of using the world “tribe” when discussing Africa
+- Talking about "Tribe:" Moving from Stereotypes to Analysis – short article on the problems of using the word “tribe” when discussing Africa

 - Africa and Christianity: A Historical Overview, John Hanson, IU History